 That said, we welcome you to include special skills, personal background, and unique perspectives you would bring to the position.
 Some folks choose to highlight multilingual abilities, relationship building skills, previous experience with equity and inclusion work, art, photography, GIS, etc. If it's important to you, we'd like to know about it!

-Applications for our 2020 cohort are due by October 14.
-Email your application (resume and cover letter, in PDF format) to email@example.com.
+Applications for our next cohort will be accepted in Fall 2020, to start January 2021.
+Once the application window is open, email your application (resume and cover letter, in PDF format) to firstname.lastname@example.org.

-Application Due Date: Applications for our 2020 cohort are due by October 14.
-Email your application (resume and cover letter, in PDF format) to firstname.lastname@example.org.
+Application Due Date: Applications for our 2021 cohort will be accepted in Fall 2020.
+Once the application window is open, email your application (resume and cover letter, in PDF format) to email@example.com.

 Initial Review: We’ll review all applications received by the due date.
 It usually takes us 1-2 weeks to get through them all.
 Once we’re finished reviewing the entire applicant pool, expect to hear from us.
 Whether you’ve been selected to move on in the process or not, we’ll send you an update.